mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

 ## Supported modifications for lower user counts (HA)

 The 3k GitLab reference architecture is the smallest we recommend that achieves High Availability (HA).
-However, for environments that need to serve less users but maintain HA there's several supported modifications you can make to this architecture to reduce complexity and cost.
+However, for environments that need to serve less users but maintain HA, there's several supported modifications you can make to this architecture to reduce complexity and cost.

 It should be noted that to achieve HA with GitLab, this architecture's makeup is ultimately what is